-If you live in a very hot area of the country, you may find that the normal combination of cooling features may not be sufficient to cool your dome in the summer.
+If you live in a very hot area of the country, you may find that the normal combination of cooling features may not be sufficient to cool your Growing Dome greenhouse kit in the summer.
 In this case, we recommend adding an extra solar powered cooling fan to any size Growing Dome as a part of our Desert Heat Package.
 If you live in a humid climate, this option may not be sufficient and you may want to consider a swamp cooler and/or air conditioner.
 Here is a company we recommend: Kansas Wind Power.

 When considering if this upgrade is right for you, take these additional points into consideration.
 The 110v cooling fans only use between 50-85 watts of energy each, which is the size of an average light bulb, and are on a theromstat.
 The solar powered fans may also be regulated by a thermostat, but they only run when the sun is out.
 The 12v fans bring in 1/3 of the amount of cooling air of the 110v fan (1000 cfm as apposed to 3000 cfm).
 That is why the upgrade contains one more solar powered fan than if you were to go with the 110v fans instead.